asdf-format/asdf/docs/asdf/developer_versioning.rst

 schema versions that are available.
 From the subset of AsdfType subclasses that handle those schema versions, it selects the subclass that is able to handle the type of the core object being serialized.

+If an object is not supported by an AsdfType, its serialization will be handled by pyyaml.
+If pyyaml doesn't know how to serialize, it will raise ``yaml.representer.RepresenterError``.

 The rules for selecting an AsdfType for a given serializable object are implemented by ``asdf.type_index.AsdfTypeIndex.from_custom_type``.